codurance/site/src/_posts/2019-04-16-containers-with-docker.md

 RUN ./gradlew shadowJar
 ```

-This is a web application that receive requests in a TCP port.
+This is a web application that receives requests in a TCP port.
 To be able to receive requests in the container we `EXPOSE` the port that we want.
 The `EXPOSE` will say which port the container should expose to the docker network that `docker-compose` will create and also work as documentation to see which port you have to bind when running a container.

 ```Dockerfile
 FROM adoptopenjdk/openjdk11-openj9